Tenzing Norgay: Honours

 In 1938, after Norgay's third Everest expedition as a porter, the Himalayan Club awarded him its Tiger Medal for high-altitude work.

 On 7 June 1953, it was announced that the newly crowned Queen Elizabeth II wished to recognize Norgay's achievements.
-10 Downing Street announced on 1 July that, following consultation with the governments of India and Nepal, the Queen had approved awarding Norgay the George Medal.
-He also received, along with the rest of the Everest party, the Queen Elizabeth II Coronation Medal.
+10 Downing Street announced on 1 July that, following consultation with the governments of India and Nepal, the Queen had approved awarding Norgay the George Medal (GM).
+He also received later that year, along with the rest of the Everest party, the Queen Elizabeth II Coronation Medal, bearing the additional inscription 'Mount Everest Expedition'.
 In May 2013, Norgay's grandson, Tashi Tenzing, said he believed his grandfather should have been knighted, not just given "a bloody medal".

-In 1953, King Tribhuvan of Nepal presented him with the Order of the Star of Nepal, 1st Class (Supradipta-Manyabara-Nepal-Tara).
+King Tribhuvan of Nepal awarded Norgay the distinction of Member 1st Class of the Order of the Star of Nepal (Supradipta‑Manyabara‑Nepal‑Tara) in 1953.

 In 1959, the Government of India awarded him the Padma Bhushan, the third-highest civilian award of India.
 Indian Mountaineering Foundation presented him with its gold medal.

 On 1 March 1963, Norgay was awarded the honorary title of "Merited Master of Sport of the USSR" by the Soviet Union, becoming the first foreigner to receive this distinction.